rotati/rails-reactjs-docker-example/README.md

-# Notes on how the apps were created
+## Notes on how the apps were initially created

-## TODO

-* Persiste the development database data via volume mounts

 ## Backend: Rails API